 If you’re like me, you spend the night before a trip Googling what kind of things can actually go in your carry on bags.
-I mean, I know the liquid rule (keep things under 3.4 oz), but does my hummus snack count as a liquid?
-What about peanut butter?
 Reading this list before you travel might help you get through security a lot easier!

-So you’re about to pack up for your semester abroad in Lithuania and you are not quite sure what you can actually pack on your carry on.
+So you’re about to pack up for your semester abroad or quick international trip and you are not quite sure what you can actually pack on your carry on.
 What sorta snacks are OK?
 What about things to do?
 What about my musical instrument?
 Relax, we can help.

 Hopefully these tips can help you save some time going through security, save you some stress and help you save money:

 A Water Bottle